To Ride with RP*

 Minimum 48” tall.
 Ride may not be able to accommodate guests of exceptional size.

-Rider must be able to sit upright, stabilize themselves, and be restrained by a seatbelt.
+Rider must be able to sit upright, stabilize themselves, and be restrained by a lap bar.
 Rider must have 2 legs to the knee.
 Not recommended for those with: recent surgery or illness; back, neck or bone ailments; heart conditions or high blood pressure; pregnancy; history of seizures; under the influence of drugs or alcohol.

 Enter at the south end of station.
 Transfer to ride vehicle.
 CAUTION: this attraction is not recommended for guests using wheelchairs, due to the extreme difficulty and extended duration of time needed to evacuate the ride in the rare event of a ride stoppage.